jprichardson/secure-random/README.md

 Why?
 ----

 Context switching between the browser and Node.js and creating cryptographically secure random numbers is annoying.
 This normalizes the behavior.
-Used by [cryptocoinjs](https://github.com/cryptocoinjs)
+Used by [CryptoCoinJS](http://cryptocoinjs.com) and [BitcoinJS](https://github.com/bitcoinjs/bitcoinjs-lib).